Balajiramesh09/M3_Wiper_Control_System/3_Implementation/README.md

-* This folder contains the necessary requirements for the implementation of the project
+* This folder contains the necessary codes for the implementation of this project.